robertchase/blog/blog/content/posts/on-wisdom.md

 # knowledge

+Knowledge provides a framework for being in the world.

 Knowledge is not a bunch of facts, but the structure and relationship of those facts.
 When a new piece of information comes along, it is understood in light of a lot of other things that have already been encountered.